diepbaoquy97/Parceler/README.md

 The data type filed must not be private in order to create a new object.

 ### The Wrap function that wrap object and put it to parceler
+This is in the main activity which is the sender
 ```
 public void gotoSecondActivity(){
         User user = new User("CENG",1);// This is to create a new object